kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// This field is immutable.
 	// +required
 	Target EvictionTarget `json:"target" protobuf:"bytes,1,opt,name=target"`

+	// At least one requester is required when creating an eviction request.
+	// A requester is also required for the eviction request to be processed.
+	// Empty list indicates that the eviction request should be canceled.
+	//
+	// This field cannot be modified if the .status.evictionRequestCancellationPolicy field is
+    // set to `Forbid`.
+	// It also cannot be modified once the eviction request has been completed (Complete condition is
+	// True).
+	// +optional
+	// +patchMergeKey=name
+	// +patchStrategy=merge
+	// +listType=map
+	// +listMapKey=interceptorClass
+	Requesters []Requester `json:"requesters,omitempty"  patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,2,rep,name=requesters"`

 	// Interceptors reference interceptors that respond to this eviction request.
 	// Interceptors should observe and communicate through the EvictionRequest API to help with